A homological approach to chromatic complexity of algebraic K-theory: Continuous mod homology of

 A change-of-rings isomorphism then gives

 Since $\bxi_1$ is in an odd degree and $P(t,t^{-1})$ is concentrated in even degrees, the $E(\bxi_1)$-coaction on $P(t,t^{-1})$ is trivial.
 Therefore

 and the spectral sequence collapses for degree reasons.
-The key simplification in the sequel is that we can replace the functor $\Ext_{\ca_*}^{*,*}(\f_2,-)$ by the functor $\Ext_{E(\bxi_n)}^{*,*}(\f_2,-)$ if we compute connective Morava K-theory instead of stable homotopy because of the change of rings isomorphism.
+The key simplification in the next section is that we can replace the functor~$\Ext_{\ca^{\vee}}^{*,*}(\f_2,-)$ by the functor~$\Ext_{E(\bxi_n)}^{*,*}(\f_2,-)$ if we compute connective Morava K-theory instead of stable homotopy because of the change of rings isomorphism.